 Fear responses are normal and healthy in life.
 Fear is an important feeling that warns us of dangerous situations.
 It can save our lives under some circumstances.

-Crucially fear is a reaction to specific situation, whereas anxiety becomes more generalised to daily life.
-Making us fearful and wary of even innocuous situations such as meeting friends for dinner.
+Crucially fear is a reaction to a specific situation, whereas anxiety becomes more generalised to daily life, making us fearful and wary of even innocuous situations such as meeting friends for dinner.